 So, how are we supposed to treat unbelievers?
 With respect, love, and in such a way that they will see God alive in us.
 In fact, Peter urges us to “live such good lives among the pagans that, though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us.”
 (1 Peter 2:12)

 I realize this post contains a LOT of information to digest and then work on teaching to our kids, so remember: I’ve created a FREE PDF of the content here for you to download and save for future reference.

 Also, have grace with yourself as you work on these confrontation lessons with your kiddos – and improve your skills yourself!
-Communication, conflict, & confrontation are all skill sets that it takes TIME to learn.
-Don’t be surprised if neither of you gets it right away.
+Communication, conflict, & confrontation are all skill sets that take TIME to learn.
+Don’t be surprised if neither of you get it right away.
 Just keep practicing!

 Because I know how hard these skills can be at first, I’ve created a FREE Conquering Conflict Guide with EXTRA tips on how to use Personality types and other tools to make confrontation and communication even MORE effective!